MicrosoftDocs/dynamics365smb-docs/business-central/receivables-how-apply-sales-transactions-manually.md

 5. In the **Account Type** field, enter **Customer**.
 6. In the **Bal.
 Account Type** field, enter **Bank Account**.
 7. In the **Applies-to Doc.
 No.** field, choose the field to open the **Apply Customer Entries** page.
-8. In the **Apply Customer Entries** page, select the entry to apply the payment to.
+8. On the **Apply Customer Entries** page, select the entry to apply the payment to.
 9. In the **Amount to Apply** field, enter the amount you want to apply to the entry.
 If you do not enter an amount, the maximum amount is applied.

     At the bottom of the **Apply Customer Entries** page, you can see the specific amount in the **Applied Amount** field and also whether the application balances.